gauniverseorg/ga-docs/docs/Tutorials/debugging.md

 ![Debugging image 2](../../static/img/debugging2.png)

-It is empty as a wasteland, how about we fill it with logs ?
+It is empty as a wasteland, how about we fill it with logs?
 Navigate to the settings area and check enable logs and click apply:

 ![Debugging image 3](../../static/img/debugging3.png)

-Lets test our workflow again, trigger the event that you created for running it and see the logs tab again
+Lets test our workflow again, trigger the event that you created for running the workflow and see the logs tab again

 ![Debugging image 4](../../static/img/debugging4.png)